Aarhus University Seal

 Submissions

 Submissions can be made on a rolling basis.
-All submitted articles will undergo a short desk review in order to make sure the submission falls into the scope and guidelines of Aarcon Report.
-Accepted submissions will be reviewed by the editorial board regarding quality, grammar, and style.
+All submitted articles will undergo a short desk review in order to make sure they fall into the scope and guidelines of the Aarcon Report.
+Accepted submissions will be reviewed by the editorial board for quality, grammar, and style.

-You can choose a type of contribution from the following article formats:
+When considering contribution type, you may select from the following article formats:

 1. Research reports:

-Short presentations of published articles, summaries, or main research findings from projects or theses that set forth an argument.
+Short presentations or summaries of published articles, or main research findings from projects or theses which set forth an argument.

 2. Reflections from the field:

 Short articles that focus on the professional and practical environment related to conflict.
-These can range from policy analyses, interviews, project placement experiences, fieldwork reports, to discussing issues that are currently relevant in the professional world related to conflict.
+These can take many forms, such as policy analyses, interviews, project placement experiences, fieldwork reports, or discussions of issues currently relevant in the professional world related to conflict.

 3. Photo essays:

-Short pieces that push forward an argument that is centred around a photo essay of maximum of six images.
-The text is meant to be in support of the photos, instead of the photos being illustrations of the text.
+Short pieces making an argument centred around a photo essay of maximum six images.
+Accompanying text should support the photos rather than merely explain them or use them as illustrations of a text based argument.

 4. Opinion pieces:

-Short pieces with a clear-cut argument and/or opinion regarding a contemporary issue/event that relates to themes of Aarcon.
+Short pieces with a clear-cut argument and/or opinion regarding a contemporary issue/event relating to themes of Aarcon.

 Document Format